mendhak/waveshare-epaper-display/README.md

 Warning: YMMV.
 During my testing, I found the weather.gov API would start returning errors and then suddenly work again.

+### VisualCrossing

+Register on VisualCrossing.
+Under Account Details, you should be able to generate an API key.
+Once you have that, simply add it to `env.sh` as shown:

+    export VISUALCROSSING_APIKEY=XXXXXXXXXXXXXXXXXXXXXX

 ## Pick a Calendar provider